mxbhaee/xtrem-download-mobile/PRIVACY.md

 ## Disclaimer

-Download Navi is developed in good faith and for general use.
+Download xdm is developed in good faith and for general use.
 The developer will not be held accountable for how you decide to use this software and will not be liable for any losses and/or damages in connection with the use of the software.

 ## Contact

 Contributions to this project are welcomed.
 Contributions, suggestions or bug reports and fixes can be made by opening an issue or creating pull requests.
-Read our contributor's guidelines [here](https://github.com/mxbhaee/xtrem-download-mobile/blob/master/CONTRIBUTING.md) to get started.
+Read our contributor's guidelines [here](https://github.com/mxbhaee/xtreme-download-mobile/blob/master/CONTRIBUTING.md) to get started.
 If you have any questions about this Privacy Policy. inbox